-Responsible for ensuring that field data are properly reviewed and verified.
+In addition, responsible for ensuring that field data are properly reviewed and verified.
 Responsible for the transfer of basin quality-assured water quality data to the TCEQ in a format compatible with SWQMIS.
 Maintains quality-assured data on LCRA internet sites.